-I use my trailer to haul stuff a lot, and 196cc's will pull anything!
+I kinda did that with electric..
+Hey post some pics..
+When I get a chance I will post a bunch of my own on a yard show and tell of my old junk and broken stuff.
+I Guarantee there will be something in there for everyone to work with in our little hobbit shops!I use my trailer to haul stuff a lot, and 196cc's will pull anything!
 I've loaded it full with 80 oranges, I've hauled scrap metal, bicycle parts, car parts, gasoline, and even pulled other bicycles over 30mph with a tow strap!

 Wouldn't it be cool if someone made a REALLY large trailer made for hauling, then had a powerful engine hidden discretely in the trailer, so it looks like you are just hauling your cargo! *Just make it obvious with LOTS of lights that you OWN your trailer, so cops don't think you are stealing your own stuff.

-I kinda did that with electric..
+Here's a few recent ones.I kinda did that with electric..
 Hey post some pics..
 When I get a chance I will post a bunch of my own on a yard show and tell of my old junk and broken stuff.
 I Guarantee there will be something in there for everyone to work with in our little hobbit shops!

 The trailer is my survival machine for long rides, and carries everything I need.
 A regular bike just doesn't hold the cargo a trailer can.
 The 4th picture, is my electrical system control panel, which operates the lights on the bike & trailer, & car horn for better safety.
 My next trailer will be smaller, but have hopefully as much or more cargo area as this one does.